servicebinding/spec/README.md

 #### Custom bindings

 The `ServiceBinding` CR allows for the declaration of custom mappings that are potentially composed of different service bindings (ids).
-For this case, the special id of `custom-bindings` is reserved and **MUST NOT** be used by any service bindings.
+For this case, the `<service-id>` of `custom-bindings` is reserved and **MUST NOT** be used by any service bindings.

 This means that a container **MAY** have the path `<mountPathPrefix>/custom-bindings/secret/<persisted_secret>` mounted, representing all of the custom bindings.